Bedok: East Coast Heartland, Unpolished yet Buzzing

 Sticking in the park, the Therapeutic Garden, built on the former quarry land, incorporates meditative design — rock balancing areas, a fragrance/herb zone, and features meant for calming down and reconnecting.

-Also, don’t miss Bedok Lighthouse, perched above Lagoon View flats.
-It’s a bit hidden, but its quiet presence over the coastline adds character — especially around sunrise or dusk.
+Also, don’t miss Bedok Lighthouse, perched above Lagoon View Condominium.
+While it's not accessible, catching a sight of the lights from East Coast Park is our recommendation— especially around sunrise or dusk.

 Your homey’s tip: Bring binoculars!
 Early morning at the bird-singing area you’ll catch locals with bird cages, photographing and listening.
 And pack a small snack so you can stay till sunset at the floating deck.